 Lord Krishna was born as the eighth son of Vasudev and Devaki.
 Devaki’s tyrant brother King Kamsa was told by a divine voice that the eighth son of his sister Devaki would kill him.

 Hence, he jailed his sister and her husband and killed their seven children once they were born.
 When the eighth son was born, Vasudev secretly carried the baby to Gokul across the Yamuna River and exchanged him with a baby girl, born to a cowherd couple, Nanda and Yashodha.
 When Kamsa arrived to kill the infant, the baby girl appeared as Goddess Durga and informed him that his death had already reached his kingdom.

 Lord Krishna grew up as a cow herder in Gokul and later killed King Kamsa, which denotes the destruction of evil forces by the divine Lord.

 Krishna Jayanthi is widely celebrated in different forms across the country.
 Grand celebrations are held in states such as Gujarat, Maharashtra, Orissa and Uttar Pradesh.
-In Maharashtra, people celebrate Dahi Handi, when people form a huge human pyramid to break open a hung earthen pot filled with buttermilk; the winners of the game are rewarded with worthy prizes.
+In Maharashtra, people celebrate Dahi Handi (Curd Pot) when people form a huge human pyramid to break open a hung earthen pot filled with buttermilk; the winners of the game are rewarded with worthy prizes.
 In Jammu, kite flying is organized on this special day.